 If you’re at this point, you have to understand that healing will take time.
 But it is possible to get yourself on the right path again.

-Eat Enough of the Right Kinds of Foods.
+Eat enough of the right kinds of foods.

 When you are dealing with metabolic dysfunction, you might be tempted to just throw in the towel, reverting to old habits since nothing you try is working anyway.
 Don’t!
 Focus on eating whole foods, protein and healthy fats on a regular schedule.
 You may need to eat more frequently – about every three hours – until you heal.
 Whatever you do, do NOT just jump on the next fad diet bandwagon.
 That’s likely how you found yourself in this position in the first place.

-Exercise Smart
+Exercise smart

-Make Sleep a Priority
+Make sleep a priority

 Poor sleep can lead to a lot of serious health concerns.
 There’s a fairly significant body of research that indicates that sleep deprivation, disrupted circadian rhythms, and sleep disorders can cause disruption of metabolism.
 That’s why it’s so important to be sure you are getting enough high-quality sleep each night.
 I recommend setting a bedtime for yourself that allows for at least seven full hours of sleep.
 And be sure to allow enough time to relax and settle before you should actually be asleep!

-Gut health is another key to feeling your best, and good gut health allows your metabolism to function to its best ability as well.
+Gut health is another key to feeling your best, and good gut health allows your metabolism to function to its best ability.
 The biggest factor in healing digestive issues is replenishing the “good” bacteria – especially if you’ve been overexposed to antibiotics, which wipe out those good bacteria along with the bad ones.
 Eating probiotic foods can really help – such as kefir, kombucha, and other fermented foods.
 Fiber and health fats are also great for the good guys.

-Reduce Stress
+Reduce stress

-Losing weight is a huge issue for women.
-I get it – I’ve been there myself.
-But when you are constantly chasing after a solution that will work for everyone, you’re bound to be disappointed.
-It’s time to learn a little more about what’s going on inside your body so you can recognize the signs of metabolic dysfunction before it goes too far.
-When you recognize that what you are doing might be hindering your progress, you can turn it around.
+She learned more about what was happening in her body, and began to recognize the signs of a dysfunctional metabolism.
+With the right information, you can do this before the dysfunction progresses too much.
+When you understand that what you are doing might be hindering your progress, you can turn it around.
 Before you know it, those numbers will start moving in the direction you want again – and you’ll have the energy and vitality to really enjoy it!

 References: